Manhattan skyline at dusk seen from across the East River with the Empire State Building lit

 How We Ranked These

-Every hotel below has been visited and reviewed independently.
+The ranking rests on our scored criteria and facts we can verify against primary sources.
 No hotel has paid for placement.
 No hotel knows it is on this list.

 The shortlist, kept short

 Twenty Manhattan hotels is twenty desk products to inspect on a deadline.
-Subscribe to The King's Suite for the editor-pruned shortlist, sent quarterly — five hotels we would book for a New York business trip this week, with the room number and the breakfast plan we would request.
+Subscribe to The King's Suite for the editor-pruned shortlist, sent quarterly, five hotels we would book for a New York business trip this week, with the room number and the breakfast plan we would request.